The ED is Right for ME!

 What if I don't get an emergency nursing job as a new graduate?

-• critical care - will help you gain the knowledge and skills necessary for life and death resuscitation scenarios
+• Critical Care - gain the knowledge and skills necessary for life-and-death resuscitation scenarios.

-• medical-surgical - will help you learn to prioritize activities and manage multiple patients simultaneously
+• Medical-Surgical - learn to prioritize care and manage multiple patients simultaneously.

 Are there steps I can take to help prepare me for an emergency nursing position?